 GERMAN STUDIES ASSOCIATION: CALL FOR SEMINAR PROPOSALS

-The 45th German Studies Association Conference in Indianapolis, Indiana, from September 30 to October 4, 2021 will continue to host a series of seminars in addition to conference sessions and roundtables (for general conference information see https://www.thegsa.org/conference).
-With 13 seminars postponed from the 2020 conference, we will have space for approximately 15 new seminars, for a total of about 28 seminars in Indianapolis.
+The 46th German Studies Association Conference in Houston, Texas, from September 15 to September 18, 2022 will continue to host a series of seminars in addition to conference sessions and roundtables (for general conference information see https://www.thegsa.org/conference).

 Seminars meet for all three days of the conference.
 They explore new avenues of academic exchange and foster extended discussion, rigorous intellectual debate, and intensified networking.
 Seminars are typically proposed and led by two to three conveners (in special cases, there may be four conveners) and must consist of a minimum of 10 and a maximum of 20 participants, including the conveners themselves.
-Conveners are expected to make every effort to aim for broad diversity and include scholars from different disciplines and at different career stages, including graduate students.
-Seminars may enable extended discussion of a recent academic publication; the exploration of a promising new research topic; engagement with pre-circulated papers; an opportunity to debate the work of scholars with different approaches; the coming together of scholars seeking to develop an anthology; or the in-depth discussion of a political or public policy issue, novel, film, poem, musical piece, painting, or other artwork.
+Seminars must be open to applications from interested participants, and conveners are expected to make every effort to aim for broad diversity and include scholars from different disciplines and at different career stages, including graduate students.
+Seminars may enable extended discussion of a recent academic publication; the exploration of a promising new research topic; engagement with pre-circulated papers; an opportunity to debate the work of scholars with different approaches; or the in-depth discussion of a political or public policy issue, novel, film, poem, musical piece, painting, or other artwork.
 Conveners are strongly encouraged to structure their seminars around creative and engaging forms of intellectual exchange; lengthy individual presentations are discouraged as they imitate “traditional” panels and may hamper discussion, collaboration, and innovative thinking.
+We hope that the work of seminars will eventually be disseminated to the broader community of scholars, for example, future GSA panel or roundtable, in an edited volume, or in the creation of a research group.

-To apply to convene a seminar, GSA members should submit a proposal through the online portal (https://www.xcdsystem.com/gsa) by 11:59 pm EST on November 30, 2020.
+To apply to convene a seminar, GSA members should submit a proposal through the online portal by 11:59 pm EST on January 24, 2022.
+The portal will open in early January, and you will be able to find the link on the conference website (https://www.thegsa.org/conference).
+Please note that because this is a new system, it will require a current 2022 GSA membership to access.
 The proposal should include the following items:

 Title of Proposed Seminar;